How to visit Buckingham Palace in 2025

 Is touring Buckingham Palace worth it?

-With new pricing at £95.00 per person, it’s not cheap but it is an extremely well-done experience.
-I felt treated as an honored guest due to the small-sized group, which is so refreshing really.
+We felt treated as an honored guests due to the small-sized group, which is so refreshing really.
 Oftentimes as a tourist, you feel a little herded like cattle or treated with disdain, and sometimes the “general admission” type of experience can leave you disappointed.
-It was nice to feel so welcomed.

 The Changing of the Guard is associated with Buckingham Palace but you can also watch from St. James Palace and Wellington Barracks.